CharaChorder/docs/docs/Master Forge.rst

   :width: 1200
   :alt: The three Bookend Rails

-The bookend rails are made of machined aluminum and are held in place on the body of the :ref:`digitizers<Master Forge:The Digitizers>` by two (size), steel screws.
+The bookend rails are made of machined aluminum and are held in place on the body of the :ref:`digitizers<Master Forge:The Digitizers>` by two M3 steel screws.

 The Splitter
 ~~~~~~~~~~~~